quidampepin/quidampepin.github.io/_posts/2022-11-20-Test-Title.md

 ---
 layout: post
-title: Test title
+title: Story 1
-category: Notes
+category: Stories
 ---

-This is a short note
+This is a story